 - Property Survey: You may need a property survey, and if that’s the case, these can cost over a thousand dollars and, in some cases, a bit more than that.
 It’s not always necessary, sometimes the title insurance will suffice, or the previous owner may have a recent enough survey of the property.

-If you have any questions about this home mortgage rate calculator, or if you’re ready to apply for a mortgage to purchase your new Calgary home, we’re looking forward to hearing from you.
+If you have any questions about this home mortgage calculator, or if you’re ready to apply for a mortgage to purchase your new Calgary home, we’re looking forward to hearing from you.
 Reach out to us today, and we’ll answer any questions you have.
-We’ll guide you through the entire process of using a mortgage calculator in Calgary, securing a loan, and finding somewhere to live so that you can start your new life, comfortable and securely, in the Calgary home of your dreams.
+We’ll guide you through the entire process of using a mortgage calculator, securing a loan, and finding somewhere to live so that you can start your new life, comfortable and securely, in the Calgary home of your dreams.